 Our El Salvador savior, Miguel Huezo from Suchitoto Tours, tipped us off to a fledgling rural tourism project in the town of Piedras Iman in the mountains about an hour from Metapan along a back route to La Palma.
 Little did we know our visit there would end in a heap on the ground.

 A local family has up-fitted a string of traditional buildings to create three cabañas with multiple bedrooms, bathrooms, electricity, and kitchens in Piedras Iman.
 There’s also a gorgeous wooded camping area complete with tents on raised platforms, tables, running water, and shared toilets and showers.

-Toss in a babbling brook, gorgeous vistas and complete country peace and it sounded like a beautiful place to celebrate Eric’s birthday with a tour of the place, a bit of horseback riding to a waterfall on the property then a home cooked lunch featuring Sopa de Gallina India, a traditional chicken soup dish that is beloved in El Salvador.
+Toss in a babbling brook, gorgeous vistas, and complete country peace and it looked like a beautiful place to celebrate Eric’s birthday with a tour of the place, a bit of horseback riding to a waterfall on the property, then a home cooked lunch featuring Sopa de Gallina India, a traditional chicken soup that is beloved in El Salvador.

 Anxious to get to the lunch part of the program we mounted up for a sight-seeing ride.
-The horses were clearly borrowed from a neighboring farm–more used to working with their owner than accommodating strangers.
+The horses were clearly borrowed from a neighboring farm and more used to working with their owner than accommodating strangers.

 Spooked, the horse started spinning and bucking at the same time.
 It wasn’t exactly the Calgary Stampede, but it was a powerful performance with no sign of stopping and Eric ended up on the ground landing more or less full-force on his left shoulder and side.
 The horse, now even more worked up, ran off and Eric tried to get up, gasping for breath.